 What Is an Influencer?

-The rise of social media means that now it’s not just the rich and famous who can promote products.
 Now anyone can build a fanbase on social media platforms and then use their position to market products for companies.
 Given that 70% of teenagers trust influencers over celebrities, it’s safe to say that influencer marketing is only going to get bigger.

 How Much Do Influencers Charge Per Post?